easystats/modelbased/README.md

 its support of a wider range of models (e.g., Bayesian models).

-Within `{emmeans}`, estimates are generated as a linear function of the model’s coefficients, with standard errors (SEs) produced in a similar manner by taking a linear combination of the coefficients’ variance-covariance matrix.
-For example if $b$ is a vector of 4 coefficients, and $V$ is a 4-by-4 matrix of the coefficients’ variance-covariance, we can get an estimate and SE for a linear combination (or set of linear combinations) $L$ like so:
+Within `{emmeans}`, estimates are generated as a linear function of the model’s coefficients, with standard errors produced in a similar manner by taking a linear combination of the coefficients’ variance-covariance matrix.
+For example if $b$ is a vector of 4 coefficients, and $V$ is a 4-by-4 matrix of the coefficients’ variance-covariance, we can get an estimate and SE for a linear combination (or set of linear combinations)
+$L$ like so:

 $$
 \hat{b} = L \cdot b